alice-biometrics/meiga/README.md

 ## Getting Started :chart_with_upwards_trend:

-**Meiga** give us a simpler and clearer way of handling errors in Python.
-Use it whenever a class method or a function has the possibility of failure.
+`meiga 🧙` give us a simple and clear way of handling errors in Python without using the `Exceptions`.
+This package can help you to dry your code helping on modeling the output of your classes and method.

-This package provides a new type for your Python applications, the **Result[Type, Type]**.
-This Result type allows to simplify a wide range of problems, like handling potential undefined values, or reduce complexity handling exceptions.
+This package provides a new type class, the `Result[Type, Type]` This Result type allows to simplify a wide range of problems, like handling potential undefined values, or reduce complexity handling exceptions.
 Additionally, code can be simplified following a semantic pipeline reducing the visual noise of checking data types, controlling runtime flow and side-effects.

-This package is based in another solutions from another modern languages as the swift-based [Result](https://github.com/antitypical/Result) implementation.
+This package is based in another solutions from another modern languages as this swift-based [Result](https://github.com/antitypical/Result) implementation.

 ### Example

-The best way to illustrate how **meiga 🧙** can help you is with an example.
+The best way to illustrate how `meiga` can help you is with an example.

 Consider the following example of a function that tries to extract a String (str) for a given key from a Dict.